ST10471529/Mealapp/README.md

 4. https://chatgpt.com/c/67ec4471-4648-800a-ba14-eb0ee3d709d1 ( This is a refrence for one of the line of codes I have where I needed clearity on. )
 5. https://www.w3schools.com/kotlin/kotlin_comments.php ( This is a refrence of the site I used to guide me on how to comment on my code in a kotlin file. )
 6. https://www.w3schools.com/kotlin/kotlin_when.php ( This is a refrence of the site I used to guide me with using the when statement in my code in MainActivity.kt. )
+7. https://www.color-hex.com/color-palette/1056520 ( This refrence takes you to the place where I got the color codes for my layout Activity_main.xml )

 ```